2020s in fashion: COVID-19 pandemic

-After the start of the pandemic, fashion trends evolved significantly, with a notable shift towards comfort.
+After the start of the COVID-19 pandemic, fashion trends shifted significantly, with a resurgence of 1980s-inspired styles such as scrunchies and modern 80's hairstyles.
+On social media platforms such as TikTok, nostalgia for the 1980s also grew through the popularity of VHS-style edits and filters designed to imitate the look of analog video recordings.
+Another change in fashion trends was the notable shift towards comfort.
 This change was particularly evident in American public schools and universities, where students embraced more relaxed and casual clothing options.
-As remote learning became normalized, students in both K-12 schools and higher education increasingly favored comfortable clothing like pajamas, crew socks, sweatpants, and athleisure wear.
-The shift toward casual dress codes allowed students to prioritize comfort over formality, even in academic settings.
-Pajama pants and loungewear became common choices for students attending classes virtually, reflecting a broader cultural shift toward prioritizing comfort, functionality, and ease.
-In many cases, the rise of remote learning and video conferences further encouraged this trend, leading students to opt for attire that was easy to wear and allowed them to feel at ease while still participating in their academic work.
-This trend persisted after quarantine, as many students continued to embrace comfortable clothing in public school and university settings.
-In the United States, it became common for students in public schools and universities to wear pajama-style pants and loungewear, even for in-person classes.
-Many students, especially in higher education, opted for outfits that combined comfort and practicality, maintaining a casual approach to school fashion even after returning to physical classrooms.
+As remote learning became normalized, students in both K-12 schools and higher education increasingly favored comfortable clothing like pajamas, crew socks, sweatpants, and athleisure wear, reflecting a broader cultural shift toward prioritizing comfort, functionality, and ease over formality.
+After the return to physical classrooms, many students continued to embrace comfortable clothing, including pajama-style pants and loungewear, in public school and university settings.

+Despite the return to maximalism in certain fashion circles, the vast majority of people continued to choose comfortable clothing, reflecting the growing emphasis on casual and relaxed styles, prioritizing functionality and comfort.

 Over-consumption and fast fashion

-The growth of social media in the 2010s, especially Instagram and TikTok, made it easier to discover and share styles, leading to the rise of short-lived "micro-trends", which were often short-lived and varied widely, sometimes even contradicting each other.
-As a result, it sometimes felt like many different styles were trending all at once.
-In the 2020s, this became even more common as TikTok and Instagram Reels became popular, allowing trends to spread faster than ever before, some lasting only a few weeks or months.
-As a result, clothing brands and manufacturers had to work much quicker to create and sell new products to keep up with the demand and overconsumption.
-This pressure led to an increase in the fast fashion industry, where clothes are made and sold quickly and cheaply to fuel continuous overconsumption.
-However, this quick production and constant demand for new styles have raised concerns about the environment.
-Many environmental advocates have pointed out that the fast fashion industry causes a lot of waste and pollution, contributing to bigger environmental problems driven by overconsumption.
+The growth of social media in the 2010s, especially Instagram and TikTok, made it easier to discover and share styles, leading to the rise of microtrends.
+Microtrends often lasted only a few weeks or months and contradicted each other, making it seem like many styles were trending all at once.
+Clothing brands and manufacturers kept up with these microtrends, growing the fast fashion industry -- which is characterised by clothes that are both made quickly and sold cheaply to fuel overconsumption.

+The quick production and constant demand for new styles has raised concerns about the environment.
+Many environmental advocates claim that the fast fashion industry causes excessive waste and pollution, contributing to global environmental crises.
+According to UN News, "The fashion industry is one of the world's most polluting sectors, responsible for up to eight per cent of global greenhouse gas emissions."

-Social media played a major role in the decline of a "mono-fashion culture," where one dominant style defined an entire era.
-This sparked the rise of the "anti-fashion" trend, which was a response to how the internet turned these microtrends into mainstream subcultures and niche aesthetics.
-The "anti-fashion" movement pushed back against the idea of following fleeting trends, focusing instead on rejecting traditional fashion rules and celebrating individuality.
+Social media played a major role in the decline of a "mono-fashion culture," in which one dominant style defined an entire era.
+This sparked the rise of the "anti-fashion" trend, which was a response to how the internet turned microtrends into mainstream subcultures and niche aesthetics.
+The anti-fashion movement pushed back against the idea of following fleeting trends, focusing instead on rejecting traditional fashion rules and celebrating individuality.